vinceimbat/vinceimbat/content/walden thoreau.md

 - fashion follows the new keeps on changing whimsically; compares it with tattooing that doesn't change
 - fashion is not meant to cloth people but to make people rich

+# Others

+The ultimate goal of the author's experiment at Walden is not to prove the economic advantage of living simply, but rather to nurture understanding of self and of the universe.

 # References